DShirk/mb-docs/docs/Products/Grid/Planned Features/documentation.md

 # Documentation

-Currently, we need better documentation as to the design and function of the Grid.
+We need better documentation as to the design and function of the Grid.